-Wilcox Pass is a 5.6 mile moderately trafficked loop trail located near Alberta, Alberta, Canada and is good for all skill levels.
-The trail is primarily used for hiking and snowshoeing and is accessible from April until October.
+Wilcox Pass is a 5.6 mile moderately trafficked loop trail located near Saskatchewan River Crossing, Alberta, Canada and is good for all skill levels.
+The trail is primarily used for hiking and snowshoeing and is best used from April until October.

 One of the most fantastic hikes I have ever been on in my life and not far off the main road going through Banff.
 There is an extension (overnight ) I want to try sometime.

 Parker Ridge which is a popular/easier hike is right across the highway, do that one as well as you get some awesome views and is only about a 2 hour up and down.
 Wilcox Pass: Nice flowers and views as you do a moderate climb for a 1.5 miles than a fairly steep hike for the last 1 mile up to the pass.
 Bring the binoculars, once you get to the pass watch the slopes for Big Horns and Goats, saw both on our hike!

 Did this trail in middle of July, really enjoyed it.
 Very peaceful at the top maybe 5 people up there in the middle of the day, as most people stop half way to get great view of athabasca glacier.
 Unfortunately there was no wild life at top, but wouldn't pass this any time